 We really only started using apps in earnest when the iPhone debuted in 2007.

-Today, over 2.7 billion people in the world use smartphones, and over 1.35 million use tablets.
+Today, over 2.7 billion people in the world use smartphones, and over 1.35 billion use tablets.
 The potential audience for your new app idea is huge, but the catch is that your app will have to compete with 2.2 million apps in the Apple App Store and 2.8 million available on Google Play.

 In order to attract investors and secure the funding to produce your app, you need to know how to pitch your app idea and demonstrate its ability to succeed in the marketplace.